globalchithi/nodejsapi/docs/README.md

 #### 1. **Basic API Test**
 - **Purpose**: Tests the main GET endpoint with all headers from the curl command
 - **Validates**: Response status (200), content-type, response structure
-- **Features**: 30-second timeout, insecure HTTPS, comprehensive logging
+- **Features**: 60-second timeout (increased for reliability), insecure HTTPS, comprehensive logging, retry logic

 #### 2. **Authentication Test**
 - **Purpose**: Validates the X-VaxHub-Identifier header and decodes the JWT